isakro/shoredate/paper/paper.md

 estimate of the likely elevation of the sites above sea-level when they were in use, the method for shoreline dating implemented in the package was recently published in @roalkvam2023.
-No open-source software with which to perform shoreline dating has previously been available, and the only closed-source software available is `sealev` from the University of Tromsø, Tromsø Geophysical Observatory [<https://www.tgo.uit.no/sealev/>, see @moller2003], which provides
+No open-source software with which to perform shoreline dating exists.
+The only closed-source software available is `sealev` from the University of Tromsø, Tromsø Geophysical Observatory [<https://www.tgo.uit.no/sealev/>, see @moller2003], which provides